essentialaccessibility/aslint/README.md

 ## Acknowledgements

-Thanks to the [Cezary Tomczyk](https://www.ctomczyk.pl/) for inventing ASLint and making a substantial contribution to the design and development.
+Thanks to [Cezary Tomczyk](https://www.ctomczyk.pl/) for inventing ASLint and making a substantial contribution to the design and development.